 The other piece to this winning recipe, however, is automated messages.
 This tool not only helps candidates schedule interviews without involving a recruiter, but it acts as a way to remind candidates to finish each step such as submitting digital paperwork, completing a background check or signing documents.

-The method is simple: first get your fundamental business sorted and lay the foundation.
-Once you’ve gone to market and need to start hiring quickly, channel resources into other parts of your growing business by automating the hiring process.
+The method is simple: first get your fundamental business sorted and lay the foundation of your startup recruiting strategy.
+Once you’ve gone to market and need to start hiring quickly, channel resources into other parts of your growing business by automating the hiring process steps.

 There is a misconception that hiring software, particularly one that automates so many mundane tasks, is costly.
 The truth is, Lime was able to scale quickly because their hiring operations (hiring tens of thousands of workers globally) could be done with a team of three.
 With intuitive software, the ease-of-use and automation is built into the tool itself.
 This means there is no additional technology needed nor training required.